Skip to Content

 – Continuously starting and sputtering

-When the water in the fuel tank is in small amounts, the engine will start smoothly, but your mower may suddenly sputter or stall or completely stop running.
-Often it may yet start again, but the same thing may happen again.
+When the water in the fuel tank is in small amounts, the engine will start smoothly, but your mower may suddenly sputter, stall, or stop running.
+It may begin to happen again often, but the same thing may happen again.

 – Fuel System Damage

 If you notice any problems in the performance caused by the accumulated water in the lawnmower’s fuel system, check your engine as soon as possible.
 If you are too late, it may inflict significant damage to your engine.
-You can protect your lawnmower from any damages such as corrosion or rust over time.
+Over time, you can protect your lawnmower from any damage, such as corrosion or rust.

 – Smoke coming from the engine

-Sometimes you may also notice an unusual amount of smoke coming out from the engine, which can be due to poor combustion in the piston chamber.
+Sometimes, you may also notice an unusual amount of smoke from the engine, possibly due to poor combustion in the piston chamber.

 ● Step 2: Disconnect the spark plug.

-The first thing you must do is to remove the spark plug for safety purposes.
+The first thing you must do is remove the spark plug for safety purposes.

 The second step is to siphon the diluted gas out of the lawnmower.
-For this purpose, insert the siphon tube of a hand-pump into the gas tank of the lawnmower.
-Insert the drain tube of the pump in the container where you will collect the diluted gas.
-Now pump the device and extract all the gas from the tank.
+For this purpose, insert the siphon tube of a hand pump into the lawnmower’s gas tank.
+Insert the drain tube of the pump into the container where you will collect the diluted gas.
+Now, pump the device and extract all the gas from the tank.

 ● Step 4: Dry the tank

-Although you have extracted the gas, there may still be a little water attached to the walls inside the tank.
-So, carefully dry the tank with a dry piece of cloth, or you can also use compressed gas or by spraying it with a WD-40.
+Although you have extracted the gas, a little water may still be attached to the walls inside the tank.
+So, carefully dry the tank with a dry piece of cloth, or you can also use compressed gas or spray it with a WD-40.

 ● Step 5: Drain the oil.

-Now the next step is to drain the oil.
+Now, the next step is to drain the oil.
 Tilt the mower by propping up the front of the mower on blocks.
-And pun a collecting pan under the machine’s drain plug, which is located at the underside of the mower.
+And put a collecting pan under the machine’s drain plug, located at the underside of the mower.

 ● Step 6: Empty the carburetor bowl

 Now empty the carburetor bowl.
-It is a metal cylinder that is usually located on the side of the mower.
-Wipe thoroughly all around the bowl with a dampened rag with carburetor cleaner to not let the dirt from falling once it is removed.
+It is a metal cylinder usually located on the side of the mower.
+Wipe thoroughly around the bowl with a dampened rag with carburetor cleaner to prevent the dirt from falling once removed.

-If there is no drain plug, then unscrew the bolt and pour out the carburetor bowl’s contents.
+If there is no drain plug, unscrew the bolt and pour out the carburetor bowl’s contents.

 ● Step 7: Dispose of all the diluted oil.